fisher-alice/johnny-five-wiki/Expander.md

 The `Expander` class constructs objects that represent a single I2C IO Expander attached to the physical board.
 Expansion chips are useful for adding additional I/O to a project.
 In certain cases, I/O expansion chips can be used to provide capabilities on platforms that don't support natively support them.
 A couple examples:

-- To add "Analog Read" (ADC) capabilities to your Raspberry Pi project, use a `PCF8591`
+- To add "Analog Read" (ADC) capabilities to your Raspberry Pi project, use either:
+  - `PCF8591`
+  - `GROVEPI`
-- To add "Servo Write" (60Hz PWM) capabilities to your Raspberry Pi or pcDuino project, use a `PCA9685`
+- To add "Servo Write" (60Hz PWM) capabilities to your Raspberry Pi or pcDuino project, use either:
+  - `PCA9685`
+  - `GROVEPI`

 Supported Expanders: